Loyola's ongoing response to COVID-19

 - Students may explore their programs through their program websites and social media or by contacting graduate admission.

-The office of alumni engagement has postponed all in-person programming, but has opportunities for alumni to engage virtually.
+The office of alumni engagement is offering opportunities for alumni to engage virtually.

 Emergency Relief Fund

-Loyola has created an Emergency Relief Fund to provide critical need-based financial aid for students and their families affected by the pandemic.
+Members of our Loyola community are contributing generously to our Emergency Relief Fund, which provides critical need-based financial aid for students and their families affected by the pandemic.
 A gift of any size could make the difference to those who want to stay at Loyola but may not be able to do so due to changed financial circumstances.

 If you are a member of the media with a question, please contact Molly Robey at email@example.com.

-See faculty members who can provide expert commentary on the latest coronavirus pandemic.
+See faculty members who can provide expert commentary on the pandemic.